mydumper/mydumper_docs/examples.rst

 Simple Usage
 ------------
-Just running :program:`mydumper` without any options will try to connect to a server using the default socket path.
+Just running :program:`mydumper` without any options will load the configuration from :option:`--defaults-file <mydumper --defaults-file>` and try to connect to a server using the default connection string.
 It will then dump the tables from all databases using 4 worker threads.

 Regex
 -----